hdShang/arxiv-daily/docs/cs-CL/2025-09-10/papers/250914250v1-the-meaning-of-prompts-and-the-prompts-of-meaning-semiotic-reflectio.md

 ---
 layout: default
-title: The meaning of prompts and the prompts of meaning: Semiotic reflections and modelling
+title: "The meaning of prompts and the prompts of meaning: Semiotic reflections and modelling"
 ---

 # The meaning of prompts and the prompts of meaning: Semiotic reflections and modelling